TechExplorerAnish/RL-learning-from-scratch/README.md

 4. **Click cells** on the grid to place according to the mode (optional)
 5. **Adjust speed** using the slider (optional)
 6. **Click "Start Training"** to begin
+7. After training, **click "Run Agent"** to watch the agent follow the learned policy (no exploration)

 ### Watching the Agent Learn